diem/off-chain-reference/docs/simple_state_machine.md

 As a reminder: two VASPs participate in the off-chain protocol.
 They each can define a `PaymentCommand` that create or update a single `PaymentObject`.
 Each `PaymentCommand` is sent to the other VASP in a `CommandRequestObject` and responded to by a `CommandResponseObject`.
 A `success` status in the response indicates that the object is updated by both VASPs (a command `failure` indicates the command is invalid, and a protocol failure indicates the command should be resubmitted at a later time).

 The state machine of the protocol is described in the figure below.
 A state is determined by the tuple of the status of the Sender and Receiver Actors of the latest payment object (The exact fields in the payment object are `sender`->`status`->`status` and `receiver`->`status`->`status`).

-The states are:
+The states (Sender Status, Receiver Status) are:

 KYC exchange flow